We’re always asking the question what does this mean in a larger context #RDA24

 OANH: I think at the heart of it is that the topic has to be interesting.
 So if it’s a good conversation, if it if it’s insightful, if it is full packed, full of information, then you have something to build and to mold, to make into something that potentially could be really great once you add all the bells and whistles.
 I think if you have the starting point of good information, insightful… stuff that you yourself is interested in, then that is a building block that’s the foundation of everything.

-OANH: Sure… Who here has heard of carry trades?
+OANH: Sure… Who here has heard of Carry Trades?

 STEVE: Nobody’s heard of that stock market thing.